Date: Wed, 3 Apr 2002 16:11:03 +0200

 4. fall: we develop the content further, and decide upon how to

 integrate (possibly) remote location(s).
-From September 25 on I could
+From September 25 on I could be

 working with you from remote location online (Columbus, Ohio).
 I can